 DIY Bathroom Cleaning Tips

+One of the important place to clean around the house is the bathroom.
+There are many bathroom cleaning tips, but I like to keep it simple.
 You can use the same cleaner from your kitchen in your bathroom.
 It’s not a bad idea to add a second container or zip lock bag of cleaning wipes and just keep them in the bathroom and whenever you are in there, you can grab a wipe and clean the counter to keep the grime from piling up.
+Don’t forget to clean the mirror and toothbrush holder, and of course, the best bathroom cleaning tip is to clean / replace the toilet brush every once in a while, to prevent unwanted smells.